jhughes2112/grav/README.md

-This is a simple Docker image running Grav CMS with the admin plugin under Nginx.
+This is a simple Docker image running Grav CMS with the admin plugin under Alpine/Nginx/PHP7.

-The container can also optionally generate trusted certs for your domain, using Let's Encrypt.
-See [this post](http://evns.io/2017/02/14/ssl-setup.html) for details.
+Although this was branched from evns/grav, I have removed the ACME Lets Encrypt parts, the environment variables that configure the admin user, and indeed the entire startup script.
+It had bugs and I don't want ACME stuff cluttering up my Grav container (using Kubernetes, there are better ways).

 For more info on Grav, visit the [Grav Website](https://getgrav.org/).